arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 - `DateOnly(1953, 03, 16)`: the date.

 For now, just ignore the problem of *obtaining* those values.
-Assuming you have them, how would you build a `Foo`?
+Assuming you have them already, how would you build a `Foo`?
 Easy peasy:

 ```fsharp
 let makeFoo (n: int) (space: char) (command: string) (space2: char) (date: DateOnly) : Foo =